mr111notenick/wireGuard-easy-abrikost/README.md

 # wireGuard-easy-abrikost
-I am trying to develop the simplest installation process WireGuard for Ubuntu.
+I am trying to develop the simplest installation process WireGuard on VPS Server.